Nyanyan/Egaroucid/src/tools/gen_contest_book/README.md

 Record generation exhausts all records with total loss 0 before moving to total loss 1, and continues in increasing-loss order.
 It stops when the requested number of records is reached or all records up to the configured loss limit are exhausted.

 When `--threads` is 2 or larger, Egaroucid parallelizes with a shared task queue.
 While there is only one progression, that search can use all threads.
 When branch points create more progressions, they are pushed to the queue, and each worker pulls the next progression as soon as it becomes free.
-If the queue becomes empty and outer workers are idle, Egaroucid rechecks before scoring each legal move and before the 30-empty exact solve, then lets the remaining searches use the idle helper threads.
+If the number of running plus queued tasks drops below the worker count, Egaroucid reserves helper slots before scoring each legal move and before the 30-empty exact solve, so the remaining tasks can use multiple threads without exceeding the configured budget.

 ## Build Books